Zoom Meetings for Prospective Parents

 A “previously looked after child” is defined as a child:

-If you are making an application under the priority for a previously looked after child, you will need to complete a Priority 1a Supplementary Information Form at appendix 2 and send this with a copy of the court order so the LA can verify this priority.
+If you are making an application under the priority for a previously looked after child, you will need to complete and send to Leeds City Council Admission Team a Priority 1a Supplementary Information Form and a copy of the court order so the LA can verify this priority.
+A copy is attached to this policy in appendix 2 and the form can also be downloaded at www.leeds.gov.uk/admissions

 The priority will be given to children based on their exceptional medical or social needs.

-Each application must include a 1b Supplementary Information Form (Appendix 3) along with supporting evidence, from a medical specialist or social worker, outlining the child’s needs and why the child must attend one particular school rather than any other, based on those needs.
-If the evidence is not submitted with the application, a child’s medical or social needs cannot be considered.
+Each application must include evidence, from a medical specialist or social worker of the child’s need and why they must attend this school rather than any other, based on those needs.
+This evidence must be submitted by a written request addressed to the Chair of Governors.
+If evidence is not submitted to the school with the application, a child’s medical or social needs cannot be considered.

-The Local Authority use a straight-line distance system - Geographic Information System (GIS).
-The programme measures the ‘straight-line’ distance from a defined point on the main school building to your home address.
-The point we measure to, at your home address is determined by the Local Land and Property Gazzetteer (LLPG), which provides coordinates for every dwelling.
-If we are not able to match your address with the LLPG then we will use the centre of your dwelling.
+A straight-line measurement of distance is used as provided by Leeds City Council admission team.
+Geographic Information System (GIS) mapping is used in the school admission system.
+The program measures the ‘straight-line’ distance from a defined point on the main school building to your home address.
+The point measured to at your home address is determined by the Local Land and Property Gazzetteer (LLPG), which provides coordinates for every dwelling.
+If it is not possible to match your address in the LLPG then we will use a manually identified point at the centre of your dwelling.

 If you live in another local authority but live in the catchment area for our school, your application will receive the relevant priority under our admissions policy.

 Only one address can be used on your application for a school place.
 Where shared care arrangements are in place, both parents must agree which address will be used on the application, and this should be the address where the child lives for the majority of the school week.
-If no joint declaration is received by the closing date for applications, the home address will be taken as the address where the child is registered with the doctor.
-If the residence is not split equally between both parents then the address used will be the address where the child spends the majority of the school week.
+If no joint declaration is received by the closing date for applications, the local authority will determine which address will be used, based on where the child spends the majority of the school week.
+In instances where the child spends equal time with each parent, the home address will be taken as the address where the child is registered with the doctor.

 When we make an offer, we assume your address will be the same when you take up the school place in September.
 If you plan to move house, you must still use your current address on your application.
-As soon as you move house, you must inform the Local Authority of your new address, providing proof of your house move (including evidence of entry to the new address and exit from the old address) as this may mean the Local Authority have to change your school place offer.
+As soon as you move house, you must tell us your new address, providing proof of your house move (including evidence of entry to the new address and exit from the old address) as this may mean we have to change the school place offer.

 Parental Responsibility gives both parents important legal rights and responsibilities including involvement in decisions about which schools to preference.
-Both parents should agree the details of the applications, including the address to be used, which schools to be applied for and which parents submits the application.
-Where the Local Authority receive 2 conflicting applications, they will need to obtain written evidence from all those holding parental responsibility to agree the application or a Court Order specifying who should apply.
-Until relevant evidence is received, they will be unable to process the application further and places may have to be offered to other applicants.
+Both parents should agree the details of the applications, including the address to be used, which schools to be applied for and which parent submits the application.
+Where we receive two conflicting applications, we will need to obtain written evidence that all those with parental responsibility agree the application or a Court Order specifying who should apply.
+Until we receive this relevant evidence, we will be unable to process the application further and places may have to be offered to other applicants.

-If you return the preference form after the deadline we cannot guarantee to consider your preferences at the same time as those received on time.
-Any applications returned after 12 February 2020 will only be dealt with once all other preferences have been considered, unless there are significant and exceptional reasons.
-Late applications received at that point will be considered before placements are made (where no preference could be met)
+If you return the preference form after the deadline (15th January) we cannot guarantee to consider your preferences at the same time as those received on time.

-Parents will be asked to accept the offer of a place directly with Deighton Gates Primary School.
+Parents will be asked to accept the offer of a place directly with our school.
 This will not affect your position on any waiting list for a higher preference, or the right to appeal.
 Parents who do not wish to accept the offer, or do not accept the offer within a reasonable time, may have the place withdrawn.
 This may leave your child without a school place.

 Under the Admissions Code, looked after children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol must take precedence over those on a waiting list.

-Please be aware that if your child is placed on a waiting list after offer day and a place becomes available at a higher preference school before the end of August 2020, your child will automatically be allocated the place at your higher preference school.
+Please be aware that if your child is placed on a waiting list after offer day and a place becomes available at a higher preference school before the end of August 2021, your child will automatically be allocated the place at your higher preference school by the Council.
 This will automatically withdraw the place at a lower preference school, and this may then be allocated to another child.

 Temporary School Site

-If a school has to move to a temporary site for any reason, such as the building being damaged by a fire, we will base our distance measurements on the school’s permanent site.
+If a school has to move to a temporary site for any reason, such as the building being damaged by a fire, distance measurements will be based on the school’s permanent site.

 Starting Reception Age